As someone who has practiced meditation for years, I wanted to “simplify” what Dr. Joe Dispenza’s research has revealed.

 The supposed benefits of meditation have been tossed around for years.

-Dr. Joe’s work involves neurology, brain function, chemistry, and memory formation.
+His work involves neurology, brain function, chemistry, and memory formation.

 We Have An Old Brain

 When primitive man was confronted with a dangerous situation like a tiger showing up to eat him the fight or flight survival mechanism kicked in.
-He would, actually the body would since this is done unconsciously, decide to take action (fight) or run (flight).

 Let’s get scientific for a moment.